bmeares/Meerschaum/docs/mkdocs/index.md

     <h2>What is Meerschaum?</h2>
     <p>Meerschaum is a platform for quickly creating and managing time-series data streams called <b><a href="/reference/pipes/">pipes</a></b>.
 With Meerschaum, you can have a data visualization stack running in minutes.</p>
     <h2>Why Meerschaum?</h2>
+    <p>Two words: <i>Incremental updates</i>.
+Fetch the data you need, and Meerschaum will handle the rest.</p>
     <p>If you've worked with time-series data, you know the headaches that come with ETL.
 Meerschaum is a system that makes consolidating and syncing data easy.</p>
     <p>Meerschaum instead gives you better tools to define and sync your data streams.
-And don't worry — you can always incorporate Meerschaum into your existing scripts.</p>
+And don't worry — you can always incorporate Meerschaum into your existing systems.</p>

   </div>
   <div class="grid-child">